 Where can I find more information about each student organization?

 At the beginning of each semester, the Office of Student Affairs sponsors a Student Organization Expo during New Student Orientation.
 The purpose of the Expo is to provide students with an opportunity to learn more about the school’s student organizations.
-For more information, you can also contact the Office of Student Affairs and Pro Bono Programs.
+For more information, you can also contact the Office of Student Affairs.
 Each student organization also has a webpage on Google that you may visit for additional information.

 How do I reserve a room for my organization?

 Organization leaders should have access to the Google Forms link which will allow organizations to request a room reservation.
 To access the room-reservation link, click here.